 Go to Wordfence | Tools | Import/Export Options

-Copy and paste the code at the end of those page into the Import box
+Copy and paste the code at the end of this page into the Wordfence “Import” box

-Scan: get a Wordfence full scan scan going asap and use the buttons provided to:
+Malware Scanning: get a Wordfence full scan scan going ASAP and use the buttons provided to:

 — delete any files marked as non-WordPress